igr/clmn-web/src/site/index.md

-`Clmn` is a beautiful task board app for macOS.
+`Clmn` is a beautiful task board native app for macOS.
 It is thoughtfully simple and unbearably efficient.
 Tasks require dedication: that's the only way of getting things done.

 ![](clmn1.png)
 {.center}